Ramblurr/precis-unicode-dataset/README.md

 **Anomaly**

-However in Unicode version 11.0.0 SOMETHING CHANGED (TODO) and the derived property value has changed to PVALID.
+However in Unicode version 11.0.0 the Unicode properties for U+111C9 were changed as documented in Unicode proposal L2/17-247 [[L2/17-247]](#L2-17-247): the General Category was changed from Po (Other_Punctuation) to Mn (Nonspacing_Mark), and the Bidi property was changed from L (Left to Right) to NSM (Nonspacing Mark).
+This property change caused the derived property value to change to PVALID.

 This does not affect the PRECIS FreeformClass, but it does affect the IdentifierClass.
-(TODO: why?)
+The IdentifierClass includes the LetterDigits (A) category as defined in RFC 8264 Section 9.1, which references RFC 5892 Section 2.1.
+The LetterDigits category explicitly includes Mn (Nonspacing_Mark) characters.
+When U+111C9 changed from Po to Mn, it became eligible for inclusion in IdentifierClass, changing its derived property value from ID_DIS or FREE_PVAL to PVALID.

+**Resolution**

 From Unicode 8.0.0 through 10.0.0 U+111C9 was not allowed in the IdentifierClass.
-Starting with Unicode 11 this changed and U+111C9 is allowed.
+Starting with Unicode 11 this changed and U+111C9 is allowed (PVALID).

 This change from disallowed to allowed is not a backwards incompatible change for strings already stored and processed by PRECIS implementations.

-**Resolution**

-In Unicode version 11.0.0 U+111C9 is PVALID

 ##### U+166D (CANADIAN SYLLABICS CHI SIGN) - Unicode 11.0.0 → 12.0.0